cursive-works/wagtail-plotly/README.md

 ### Creating new plot blocks

-New plot blocks can be created by inheriting from either`BasePlotBlock` or one of the above blocks.
+New plot blocks can be created in the usual way: subclassing from either`BasePlotBlock` or one of the above blocks.